oapicf/pinterest-sdk/clients/php/generated/docs/Api/UserAccountApi.md

     $config
 );
 $bookmark = 'bookmark_example'; // string | Cursor used to fetch the next page of items
 $page_size = 25; // int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-$feed_type = 'feed_type_example'; // UserFollowingFeedType | Thrift param specifying what type of followees will be kept.
+$feed_type = 'feed_type_example'; // \OpenAPI\Client\Model\UserFollowingFeedType | Thrift param specifying what type of followees will be kept.
 Default to include all followees.
 $explicit_following = false; // bool | Whether or not to include implicit user follows, which means followees with board follows.
 When explicit_following is True, it means we only want explicit user follows.
 $ad_account_id = 'ad_account_id_example'; // string | Unique identifier of an ad account.